-Let’s face it, having a 30 pound bag of gear at your side at all time is pretty impractical.
-Yes, you can have multiple bags stashed at your home, office and even in your vehicle, but no matter how much you prepare there will be times when you become separated from your gear.
+Let’s face it; having a 30-pound bag of gear at your side at all time is pretty impractical.
+Yes, you can have multiple bags stashed at your home, office and even in your vehicle, but no matter how much you prepare there are going to be times when you become separated from your main stash of gear.
 That’s why I suggest always having an EDC Kit.

 What is an EDC Kit?

 EDC stands for Every Day Carry.
 Every Day Carry (EDC) is an extremely important part of your preparedness plan and is something you should put some serious thought into.
 What goes into your EDC will depend on your unique survival needs, but in general, it should contain basic supplies that will hold you over and provide protection until you can safely make your way back to your main stockpile of survival goods.

 The gear you choose to carry as part of your EDC is something that you should have on your person at all times, so it needs to be small, lightweight and easy to carry.
 While many of us who are prepared have our important gear close at hand, stored in some sort of bug out or get home bag, there are going to be times when you may be separated from your main source of supplies.
 That’s when having an EDC become so vitally important to your survival.